rwxrob/zet/20210827173738/README.md

 your next play?
 Trying to sell "network appliances" and "the network is the computer" bullshit?

-Yeah, no, you can't even remember that shit and how fast it fucking died.
-It was 10 years before your unskilled ass was born.
-By the way, that company died the worst death possible: swallowed whole by Oracle.
+Yeah, no, you can't even remember how fast that shit died swallowed whole eventually by the poster child of brain-dead tech companies:
+Oracle.

 The industry has already tried this and decided that developers actually